FWSquatch/do180-practice/README.md

 # EX180 and EX188 Automated Practice Deployment
 _Powered by Ansible and Vagrant_

-Install this system to complete [the original EX180 Practice Exam](./Assignments/Original.md)
+Using the files in this project,  you can quickly build a lab environment to learn with [this EX180 Practice Exam](./Assignments/Original.md)

 ## Installation